gem5bootcamp/2024/slides/02-Using-gem5/04-cores.md

 ## Look at the Number of Execution Cycles

-Run the following command
+Run the following command.

 ```sh
 grep -ri "numCycles" atomic-normal-cache atomic-small-cache timing-normal-cache timing-small-cache | grep "cores0"
 ```

-Here are the expected results (Note: Some text is removed for readability)
+Here are the expected results.
+(Note: Some text is removed for readability.)

 ```sh
 atomic-normal-cache/stats.txt:board.processor.cores0.core.numCycles        38157549